 3. Rental with 3 or more bedrooms are harder to find.
 If you have your heart set on finding a rental that has 3 or more bedrooms, be aware that local rental housing consists primarily of small units with 2 bedrooms or fewer.
 Be prepared for a longer search and consider communities outside of Berkeley if you can.
 If you are looking with a group of people, be sure to read "Seeking with Friends."

 4. Get a good map.
 Google Maps is extremely reliable.
 Although all of Cal Rentals listings are pinpointed on an online map, it's a good idea to view the whole area within 3 to 5 miles of campus just to have a general idea of where places are located.

-5. Be accessible by phone or email.
-You will be leaving lots of messages with landlords.
+5. Be accessible by phone and email.
+You will be calling or emailing many landlords.
 If you aren't available, landlords simply will go to the next prospective tenant on their list.
 A local mobile number is best if you have one.

-7. Show up on time for your housing appointments and dress neatly.
+7. Be on time for showings and open houses; dress neatly.
 You don't need to wear a suit, but dress well.
 When you rent, you are entering into a business contract with your landlord, so you want to look responsible.
 If you can't show up for your appointment, please call the landlord and explain what happened.
 This is simply common courtesy.

 8. Look for safety features, such as working smoke detectors and deadbolt locks on exterior doors, and do not rent a place if you feel it is unsafe.
 However, cosmetic defects such as a stain on the carpet or minor problems such as a drippy faucet are best left for discussion with the landlord after you have been offered the place and have signed a rental agreement.
 Requests for repairs should always be dated and in writing, and be sure to keep copies of any correspondence with your landlord.